TheresaLui/SelfHelpContent_v2/articles/microsoft.intune/intuneservice-enrolldevices-selfhelp-depmfa.md

 	cloudEnvironments="public"
 />

-# Apple DEP device is unable to enroll if multi-factor authentication is enabled
+# Users cannot enroll their Apple DEP devices when multi-factor authentication is enabled.

 ## **Recommended steps**

-Currently MFA(Multi-Factor Authentication) is not supported for Apple DEP enrollment.
-Please disable MFA to allow users to enroll devices.
+At this time, multi-factor authentication is not supported for Apple DEP devices.
+To allow users to enroll their devices, please disable multi-factor authentication.